An “anti-role model” can still be a roll model

 Should we throw out the baby with the bath water?
-He has in the past inspired millions by his sport, inspirational attitude and ability to overcome adversity.
+He has in the past inspired millions through his sport, inspirational attitude and ability to overcome adversity.

 No one is perfect, everyone's ass has a crack in it!

-Mr. Armstrong, took drugs to fuel his ambition to be the best, he’s not alone there.
+Mr. Armstrong, took drugs to fuel his ambition to be the best.
+He is not alone there.
 For his sport, steroids, EPO, blood doping etc. were not allowed.

 But, believe it or not, in some sporting competition it would be highly surprising if all the athletes were not on drugs!